TANGO-Project/self-adaptation-manager/README.md

 #### Requirements

-The SAM's primary two prerequisites are:
+The SAM's primary prerequisites are:

 * Java
 * Maven
+* Tango Energy Modeller

 #### Installation and configuration procedure

+To compile the self-adaptation manager, the following steps must be performed:
+1. Generate the self-adaptation manager jar using the command: mvn clean package (executed  in the self-adaptation manager directory)
+2. Install the energy modeller.

 #### Build status from Travis-CI